Exact Recovery in the General Hypergraph Stochastic Block Model: Main Results and Discussions

 \item When $\big(\p, \{Q_{\T}\}_{\T \in \TT}\big) \in \Xi$ and $\min_{i,j\in [k]: i \ne j} D_+(i,j) > 1$, it remains open whether exact recovery is possible.
 However, we would like to point out that this scenario does not apply to the SBM (equivalently, the $2$-HSBM), since the condition $\min_{i,j\in [k]: i \ne j} D_+(i,j) > 1$ immediately implies that $\big(\p, \{Q_{\T}\}_{\T \in \TT}\big) \notin \Xi$ in this setting.
 Our sharp threshold is applicable to all model parameters when $d=2$.

-\item Algorithm~\ref{algorithm:1} contains two stages.
-The first stage utilizes a hypergraph spectral clustering method to obtain an initial estimate $\widehat{\Z}^{(0)}$ that satisfies almost exact recovery, while the second stage involves performing local refinement steps to each node individually to correct the misclassified nodes in $\widehat{\Z}^{(0)}$.

-\item When $\big(\p, \{Q_{\T}\}_{\T \in \TT}\big) \notin \Xi$, the first stage ensures almost exact recovery (as shown in Theorem~\ref{thm:weak}), and the condition $\min_{i,j\in [k]: i \ne j} D_+(i,j) > 1$ is the criterion for Stage 2 to succeed.
+\item When $\big(\p, \{Q_{\T}\}_{\T \in \TT}\big) \notin \Xi$, the first stage of Algorithm~\ref{algorithm:1} ensures almost exact recovery via hypergraph spectral clustering (as shown in Theorem~\ref{thm:weak}), and the condition $\min_{i,j\in [k]: i \ne j} D_+(i,j) > 1$ is the criterion for Stage 2 (local refinement steps) to succeed.
 Roughly speaking, performing a local refinement step for each node is equivalent to performing a hypothesis test with independent but non-identically distributed samples.
 The corresponding error probability can be represented by a variant of the \emph{Chernoff information}~\cite[Chapter 11.9]{cover2012elements}, and this further reduces to $n^{-\min_{i,j\in [k]: i \ne j} D_+(i,j)}$ which is in the form of the GCH-divergence.
 Thus, when $\min_{i,j\in [k]: i \ne j} D_+(i,j) > 1$, taking a union bound over the $n$ nodes results in a vanishing error probability (i.e., exact recovery is achieved).

 \item Our analysis of the first stage is not able to handle the case in which $\big(\p, \{Q_{\T}\}_{\T \in \TT}\big) \in \Xi$ because the key step in the hypergraph spectral clustering method is to map the order-$d$ adjacency tensor $\A$ to an $n \times n$ matrix $\AH$ (defined in~\eqref{eq:L} below), and the subsequent clustering algorithm critically relies on the discrepancy between the columns of $\AH$ (which corresponds to the second-order degree profiles of communities).
 We conjecture that this issue may be circumvented if one directly applies clustering algorithms on the adjacency tensor (such as the method proposed in~\cite{ke2019community}), and the exact recovery threshold $\min_{i,j\in [k]: i \ne j} D_+(i,j) =1$ holds without the assumption that the second-order degree profiles of any two communities are distinct.